vcu-swim-lab/KnowHows/README.md

 3. Create GitHub and Slack apps to generate the necessary OAuth tokens for each.
 2. Copy `appsettings.example.json` as `appsettings.json`.
 3. Update all the fields in the `AppSettings` section.
 The callback URLs for GitHub and Slack will be `{WEBSITE_BASE_URL}:{WESBITE_PORT}/api/github/authenticate` and `{WEBSITE_BASE_URL}:{WEBSITE_PORT}/api/slack/authenticate` respectively.
+4. Setup Solr according to [Apache's directions](https://lucene.apache.org/solr/guide/7_0/installing-solr.html) using the `schema.xml` and `solrconfig.xml` provided in the docs.
+5. Naming conventions for your created core *MUST* match that in `appsettings.json`.
+This project communicates through an authenticated    user.
+Setting this up is left to the installer, for simple open connections configure the connection in `SolrManager.cs` to be just      your connection string.

 ### Building
 #### Building With Visual Studio